dhardy/pippin/doc/technical-decisions.md

 Identifiers
 ------------------

-Most identifiers will be ASCII and right-padded to 8 or 16 bytes with space (0x20) bytes, or they will be binary.

-File format: 16 bytes: PIPPIN-space-YYYYMMDD-space (e.g. `PIPPIN 20150916 `).
-It is expected
-that many versions get created but that few survive to the release stage.

 Commit identifiers: use the commit checksum as an identifier like git etc., *but* this is only to identify the commit (as a patch between two states of the repository).
 Use state checksums to identify repository states.